 Now assume that $A$ is a (not necessarily unital) algebra with multiplication $m: A\otimes A \rightarrow A$ and $T$ is a linear map on $A$.
 By reversing the direction of arrows in the above diagram and replacing the coproduct $\Delta$ of $C$ by product m of $A$, we find the following commutative diagram:

 This means that $T$ is a linear map on algebra $A$ which satisfies:

-In fact, motivating by the classical operator of differentiation, we constructed (\ref{FQ}) as a coalgebraic functional equation on an arbitrary coalgebra.
+In fact, motivated by the classical operator of differentiation, we construct (\ref{FQ}) as a coalgebraic functional equation on an arbitrary coalgebra.
 This equation naturally gives us the equation (\ref{TP}), as an algebraic functional equation for linear maps on a complex algebra $A$.
-If we wish to consider (\ref{TP}) on a $C^{*}$ algebra $A$, it is natural to add the symmetric condition $T(x^{*})=(T(x)^{*}.$\\
+If we wish to consider (\ref{TP}) on a $C^{*}$ algebra $A$, it is natural to add the symmetric condition $T(x^{*})=(T(x))^{*}.$\\